-Yet again a film that rehashes an already stellar film, Ghostbusters stars a hilarious all-female cast of characters, save Hemsworth who reprises the secretary role with gusto.
-Attempting to prove that ghosts are real and a threat to humans, a paranormal researcher and a physicist form a team to fight the inevitable evils that come to prey on New York City.
-Composed of such comedians as Kristen Wiig, Melissa McCarthy, Leslie Jones, and the heavily underrated Kate McKinnon, Hemsworth is just the bow on the box that ties it all together.
-Though not a main character per se, Chris takes his direction — flip the script by being the sexy but dumb male secretary — and gives it an extra boost.
-His comedic timing and utter lack of common sense are genuinely hilarious and surprisingly original, making this my favorite of his performances overall.
-To find out later that the funniest scene in the movie — the secretary interview scene — was 100% improvised is shocking and outstanding to discover, making any viewer more excited to see what kind of performance Chris can bring out next.
+Yet again a movie that rehashes an already stellar franchise, Ghostbusters stars a hilarious all-female cast, except for Hemsworth.
+Attempting to prove that ghosts are real and a threat, a paranormal researcher and a physicist form a team to fight the evils that come to prey on New York City.
+Composed of such comedians as Kristen Wiig, Melissa McCarthy, Leslie Jones, and the underrated Kate McKinnon, Hemsworth is just the bow on the box that ties the story together.
+Though not a main character, he takes his direction — flipping the script by being a sexy but stupid male secretary — and gives it an extra boost.
+His comedic timing and utter lack of common sense are genuinely hilarious and original, making this my favorite of his non-Thor performances.
+The funniest scene in the movie — where Hemsworth interviews for the secretary job — was 100% improvised.
+That was shocking and outstanding to discover, making any viewer more excited to see what kind of performance he can come up with next.

 Director: Paul Feig

 Main Cast: Melissa McCarthy, Kristen Wiig, Kate McKinnon

 Runtime: 117 minutes

 IMDb Rating: 6.6